MohamadMansouri/radare2-plugin-FIRST/README.md

-# First-radare2-plugin
+# FIRST-radare2-plugin
+This is a radare2 core plugin.
-This is a radare2 plugin that ads a cmd that integrates with FIRST (Function Identification and Recovery Signature Tool) server.
+It purpose is to make radare2 integrates with FIRST (Function Identification and Recovery Signature Tool) server.

 Please look below to find links to the various FIRST components.
 - FIRST server (https://github.com/vrtadmin/FIRST-server): The source code for the FIRST server component.
 Documentaiton can be found in the repo or at http://first-server.readthedocs.io